 Suntech Power Holdings Co., the world’s largest solar-panel manufacturer, rose 6.6 percent to a two-week high of 92.7 cents.

 The company will cut production capacity for solar cells to 1.8 gigawatts, the Wuxi, China-based company said yesterday in a statement.
 Suntech said it had 2.4 gigawatts of annual capacity in May when it released its first-quarter results.
 It didn’t say when output would increase.
 The company isn’t reducing its 2.4 gigawatts of solar-panel production capacity.

 “Suntech is cutting capacity which is a good step to deal with the massive disconnect in the industry between supply and demand,” David Smith, portfolio manager of the Gabelli Green Fund, said by phone from Purchase, New York.

-New Oriental Education & Technology Group Inc. (EDU) plunged 5.2 percent to $14.16, the biggest retreat since July 30.
+New Oriental Education & Technology Group Inc. (EDU:US) plunged 5.2 percent to $14.16, the biggest retreat since July 30.

 The Shanghai Composite Index (SHCOMP) lost 2.1 percent to 2,078.5 yesterday, the biggest decline since July 9.
 The Hang Seng China Enterprises Index of Chinese companies retreated 0.5 percent to 9,780.92 from a three-week high.

 To contact the reporter on this story: Belinda Cao in New York at email@example.com